What is Streaming?

 Get active in the community

-Gaming has been on the rise for decades, and shows no signs of stopping with an ever evolving competitive scene and huge community.
+Gaming has been on the rise for decades and shows no signs of stopping with an ever-evolving competitive scene and a huge community.
 People want to watch gamers who are funny, helpful and good at the games they play, and that’s an audience of millions.
 If you’re serious about climbing the ranks you need to get serious, because that audience of millions has attracted an equally huge number of hopeful streamers.
-With 2020 being the year of staying at home, more than ever this is a brilliant chance to make your move, and finally take the plunge into professional live streaming.
+There’s no better time than the present to finally take the plunge into professional live streaming.

 Streaming of both video games and other interests is a past-time and an entertainment of choice for millions of people and is still on the take-over.
 With the potential to earn large amounts of money while gaming with people who share your passion, there is no reason you shouldn’t take advantage of the opportunity.